 Everyone’s on social media, and everybody trusts somebody’s opinion.
 This phenomenon is the main reason why the influencer marketing industry is worth a whopping $16.4 billion.
-Thanks to emerging personalities through parasocial relationships on social media, influencer marketing has become an effective strategy for brands to reach a wider audience.
-The notable success of influencer collaborations makes it a highly coveted marketing tactic in the digital age.
+Thanks to emerging personalities through parasocial relationships on social media, influencer marketing has become an effective tactic for brands to reach a wider audience.
+The notable success of influencer collaborations makes it highly coveted amongst modern digital marketing strategies.

 However, not all influencer marketing campaigns are successful.
 Working with influencers can be a risky move, especially when brands are not familiar with the dos and don’ts of influencer marketing.